Meihua35/Autumn-Begonia-Sources/README.md

 -  Chen Yuhuan - Baoding Military Academy Generals and Commanders - Note, you need to download and extract all the files together to read full book. <br />
 -  Chen Yuhuan - Biographies of Guangdong Generals <br />
 -  Yu Yanguang and Chen Fulin - South Guangdong Separatist Regimes <br />
+-  Nanhai Yinzi (puesdonym for an unknown Guangdong officer) - Anfu Huoguoji (How The Anfu Clique Brought Disaster To The Country) - originally published in 1920 <br />

 ##   Book Links<br />
 - http://www.guoxue123.com/xiaosuo/0000/mg/index.htm - Romance of the RoC <br />